-If you have been meaning to try Virtual Reality in Ottawa but don’t have the necessary equipment, there is now 2 locations in where you play VR games.
+If you have been meaning to try Virtual Reality in Ottawa but don’t have the necessary equipment, there are now 3 locations in where you play VR games.
 Colony VR and XPR have pay by the hour options where you can try playing one of the many virtual reality games.
 Meanwhile, Room Escape Ottawa offers a virtual reality escape room you can play with up to 6 people.

 While avid gamers will be quick to love playing virtual reality games, the experience truly is for everyone.
 I’ve now tried playing VR games with a huge mix of people, and everyone who has tried it loved the experience – even my grandmother!